gomathisaisindhan/Ecommerc_return/ecommerce.md

 4. Identified high-risk products and exported them as CSV
 5. Created an interactive Power BI dashboard with drill-through filters

+ ## Note on Jupyter Notebook Rendering

+Some interactive HTML outputs in the Jupyter Notebook may not render correctly on GitHub.
+To view the complete outputs and visualizations:
+- Open the notebook in Jupyter Notebook / JupyterLab and rerun all cells, or
+- Use nbviewer.org by pasting the GitHub notebook link.

+This does not affect the correctness of the analysis or results.

 ## Deliverables

 * Interactive Power BI dashboard